The Gosnell Family

 Griffiths John, High St. Newport

-which tells us of Thomas's competition at this point.
-Thomas is still listed as a china dealer on High St. in Owen's Directory of Shropshire (1879) and in Edward Casey and Co's History, Gazeteer and Directory of Shropshire in 1871.
+Thomas is still listed as a china dealer on High St. in Edward Casey and Co's History, Gazetteer and Directory of Shropshire in 1871 and Owen's Directory of Shropshire (1879).

 Thomas advertised his glass shop in the Newport Advertiser.
 This is an example from August 22 1868.